9th June 2025

 a) Monthly finance report – to receive and accept the monthly finance report.

-It was proposed by Cllr Barling and seconded by Cllr Mrs Hopkins that the finance report be accepted.
+It was proposed by Cllr Barling and seconded by Cllr Hurst that the finance reports be accepted.

 All agreed.
 Carried.